Bry10022/YftoowhyFont/.github/ISSUE_TEMPLATE/feature_request.md

 **Confirm your request**
 Please make sure that you are filing this issue in good faith.
 Trolling, spam, or other bad behavior in violation of Github's [Terms of Service](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service) won't be tolerated.

+**We will only accept issues that are for version 1.003** Issues intended for earlier versions of this font will not be considered.